Wine & Food

 micro breweries.
 Try the County Cider Company for a hard cider and lunch of locally-grown goodies on their patio overlooking Lake Ontario.

 Love apples?
 Pick your own in South Eastern Ontario

 South Eastern Ontario grows more than grapes – it’s also the place to pick your own apples for a satisfying late summer or fall crunch.
 Visit picturesque Channel Orchard in a waterfront setting or Kilmarnock Orchard near colonial Merrickville which offers over 20 varieties of fine pick-your-own apples on 15 acres.
 When your bushel is full, Kingston’s energetic restaurant scene and historic Fort Henry isn’t far.
 Chez Piggy, on a romantic courtyard, is a popular choice for lunch.
 For a menu of locally-sourced ingredients, including a Baco Noir from just down the road in Prince Edward County, try West Seventy 6 Grill on the shore of Lake Ontario.
-You could do worse than to eat and sip your way along The Great Waterway from Trenton in the west to Cornwall in the east.
+Eat and sip your way along The Great Waterway from Trenton in the west to Cornwall in the east.

 Follow your nose for an Ontario wine tour